lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Do you require transactional semantics/strict once?
 If yes, consider a stream processing framework (Flink/Kafka Streams) or design idempotency.
 - Are you prepared to tune cluster/WLM and manage schema/de‑dup?
 If yes → proceed with streaming ingestion.

-If you want, give me your expected event rate, average record size, schema (JSON/Avro), and acceptable latency and I’ll recommend a concrete architecture and configuration.

 ## How do materialized views on streaming sources support near-real-time analytics?
 Materialized views on streaming sources speed up near-real-time analytics by precomputing and maintaining query results as new events arrive, so consumers query a small, ready-to-read result set instead of repeatedly scanning the raw event stream.